DataLab-Platform/DataLab/doc/index.rst

 =======

-DataLab is an **open-source platform for scientific and technical data processing and visualization** with unique features designed to meet industrial requirements, extendable with :bdg-ref-success-line:`Plugins <about_plugins>` and working seamlessly with :ref:`your IDE <use_cases>` or :ref:`Jupyter notebooks <use_cases>`, ...
+DataLab is an **open-source platform for scientific and technical data processing and visualization** with unique features designed to meet industrial requirements.
-(see our :bdg-ref-success-line:`Tutorials <tutorials>` for illustrated examples).

-DataLab leverages the richness of the scientific Python ecosystem (NumPy, SciPy, scikit-image, OpenCV, `PlotPyStack`_,...) and Qt graphical user interfaces. -- Try DataLab online, without installation: :octicon:`rocket;1em;sd-text-info` |binder|.
+Leveraging the richness of the scientific Python ecosystem [#f1]_ and the Qt graphical user interfaces, DataLab is a versatile tool, extendable with :bdg-ref-success-line:`Plugins <about_plugins>` and working seamlessly with :ref:`your IDE <use_cases>` or :ref:`your Jupyter notebooks <use_cases>`.

+.. only:: html and not latex

+    :octicon:`play;1em;sd-text-info` Want to know more?
+    See our :bdg-ref-success-line:`Tutorials <tutorials>` --
+    Try DataLab online, without installation: :octicon:`rocket;1em;sd-text-info` |binder|.

 .. |binder| image:: https://mybinder.org/badge_logo.svg
     :target: https://mybinder.org/v2/gh/Codra-Ingenierie-Informatique/DataLab/binder-environments?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252FCodra-Ingenierie-Informatique%252FDataLab%26urlpath%3Ddesktop%252F%26branch%3Dbinder-environments
     :class: new-window

+.. only:: latex and not html

+    To immediately see DataLab in action, you have two options:

+    - Read or view our :ref:`Tutorials <tutorials>`,
+    - Try DataLab online, without installation, using our `Binder environment <https://mybinder.org/v2/gh/Codra-Ingenierie-Informatique/DataLab/binder-environments?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252FCodra-Ingenierie-Informatique%252FDataLab%26urlpath%3Ddesktop%252F%26branch%3Dbinder-environments>`_.

 .. figure:: images/DataLab-Overview.png
     :class: dark-light